Taxodium: Uses

 The trees are especially prized for their wood, of which the heartwood is extremely rot- and termite-resistant.
 The heartwood contains a sesquiterpene called cypressene, which acts as a natural preservative.
 It takes decades for cypressene to accumulate in the wood, so lumber taken from old-growth trees is more rot resistant than that from second-growth trees.
 However, age also increases susceptibility to Pecky Rot fungus (Stereum taxodii), which attacks the heartwood and causes some damaged trees to become hollow and thus useless for timber.
 Bald Cypress wood was much used in former days in the southeastern United States for roof shingles.
 The shredded bark of these trees is used as a mulch.

 Evolution

 In earth's history Taxodium was much more widespread in the Northern Hemisphere than today.
-The oldest fossils were found in Late Cretaceous deposits from North America.
+The oldest fossils were found in Late Cretaceous deposits from North America and Asia.
 The trees persisted in Europe until around 2.5 million years ago, during the Pliocene.